Juan D'Arienzo

 : This is it: the seminal recording.
 The arrangement is the same as the 1943 version, but the band lets rip with utter assurance and the faster pace brings it home some fifteen seconds quicker.
 Tremendously exciting.1963

-: I just can't get excited about this stereo version recorded for the album D'Arienzo for Export.
-The pace is slow (back at 4 minutes) and the performance lacks the electricity of the 1951 version.1971
+: This stereo version recorded for the album D'Arienzo for Export is a model of restraint.
+The pace is slow (back at 4 minutes) and the performance lacks the electricity of the 1951 version, but is still satisfying.1971

 : D'Arienzo's swan song?
 It's back to the pace of the 1951 version, but there's an innovation: before the classic one string violin solo, there's an additional violin section whose restraint and lightness of touch has me thinking of, well, anyone but D'Arienzo.
-A great version.
+Despite the slightly thin opening, a great version.

 What sort of buyer are you?